 - It is not recommnended to consume ashwagandha all by itself.
 You must consume it along with other herbs to take the edge off its strong rejuvenating powers.

-- Multiple sclerosis patients are advised to not consume ashwagandha as it could make their condition worse.
+- Multiple sclerosis patients are advised to not consume ashwagandha as it may worsen the condition.

-- Ashwagandha consumption could also possibly lead to a fall in your blood pressure, arrythmias (read: abnormal heart rhythm), and respiratory problems.
+- Ashwagandha consumption could also possibly lead to a fall in your blood pressure, arrhythmias (read: abnormal heart rhythm), and respiratory problems.